dxlnr/mosaic/README.md

   <b>Mosaic</b><br>
 </h1>

-Mosaic Server which is the backbone of modalic MLOps platform designed for the automotive industry enabling Federated Learning.
+Mosaic Server which is the backbone of the Modalic MLOps platform designed for enabling Federated Learning.
 All the aggregation converges at Mosaic which aims for safety, reliability and performance.

 It currently implements the basic **FedAvg** algorithm proposed in McMahan *et al.* [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629).